simpler-env/SimplerEnv/README.md

 git clone https://github.com/octo-models/octo/
 cd octo
 pip install -e .
-# You don't need to run "pip install -r requirements.txt" inside the octo repo; the package dependencies are already handled in the RealSimple repo
+# You don't need to run "pip install -r requirements.txt" inside the octo repo; the package dependencies are already handled in the simpler_env repo
 # Octo checkpoints are managed by huggingface, so you don't need to download them manually.
 ```